Model robustness for feedback stabilization of open quantum systems: Stabilization by the simplified filter

-where $\Theta_{n}(\hat\rho)=\Tr(i[H_1,\hat{\rho}]P_{n})$ and $\Delta_{k,n}(\hat{\rho})=2\big(\mathbf{Re}\{\mathfrak{l}_{k,n}\}-\mathrm{Tr}((L_k+L^*_k)\hat{\rho}). $ Since all measurement operators are diagonal in $\mathscr{B}$, for all $k\in\{1,\dots,m\}$,
+where $\Theta_{n}(\hat\rho)=\mathrm{Tr}(i[H_1,\hat{\rho}]P_{n})$ and $\Delta_{k,n}(\hat{\rho})=2\big(\mathbf{Re}\{\mathfrak{l}_{k,n}\}-\mathrm{Tr}((L_k+L^*_k)\hat{\rho}). $ Since all measurement operators are diagonal in $\mathscr{B}$, for all $k\in[M]$,

 Thus, the dynamics of the diagonal elements are almost self-contained, the only term involving extra-diagonal coefficients $\Theta_{{n}}(\hat{\rho})$ is supported by the control term.
+If we set the extra-diagonal terms as zero, then we can obtain the following $M$-dimensional autonomous stochastic differential equation,

+Since all standard basis vectors of $\mathbb{C}^M$ are equilibria, the above stochastic differential equation is a candidate estimator for the system~\eqref{Eq:SME} without control input (see Theorem~\ref{Thm:QSR} and Remark~\ref{Rem:QSR}).

-Motivated by the required assumptions for the feedback controller stated in the previous sections, i.e., \textbf{H1}, \textbf{H2}, and the hypotheses of~\hyperref[Lemma:Reachability]{Theorem~\ref*{Lemma:Reachability}}, we approximate the dynamics of $\mathrm{Tr}(\hat{\rho}P_n)$ for $n\in\{1,\dots,M\}$ by the following $M$-dimensional autonomous system of $\hat{q}=\{\hat{q}_n\}^M_{n=1}\in\mathbb{R}^M$,
+Based on the analysis in~\cite{liang2019exponential,liang2022GHZ}, the term containing feedback controller in the simplified filter is necessary, as it ensures that the target subspace is the only equilibrium.
+Moreover, we need to guarantee that the state components of the simplified filter remain non-negative and their sum equal to one.
+Inspired by~\cite[Section 6]{cardona2020exponential}, we approximate the dynamics of $\mathrm{Tr}(\hat{\rho}P_n)$ for $n\in[M]$ by the following $M$-dimensional autonomous system of $\hat{q}=\{\hat{q}_n\}^M_{n=1}\in\mathbb{R}^M$,